lexnederbragt/doconce_demo/text1/text1.md

+### Plain text

 Here is some plain text.

-Now we add some python code with output
+Now we add some python code with output:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.Python}